Taking his sweet time and never without his sense of humour, Jean Pierre Smith, is at the helm of LUST bistro and bakery.

 This bespoke eatery on Lust and Vrede wine farm in Franschhoek recently crowned its fifth-year birthday with a full refurbishment.

-For Jean Pierre, his second time round at this family-run wine farm, has at times felt like 5 minute and at others more like 50 years.
+For Jean Pierre, his second time round at this family-run wine farm, it has at times felt like 5 minutes and at others more like 50 years.

-But the highlight remains the patrons and the longevity that has seem some who visited in LUST's first couple of months, now as close and dear as family.
+But the highlight remains the patrons and the longevity that has seen some who visited in LUST's first couple of months, now close and dear as family.

 Tell us about your journey to become patron chef at LUST

 I did not grow up knowing that I would like to become a chef.
 In fact – while I liked to cook, and did so with my mother and grandmother from a very young age, it was never really encouraged for a boy in an Afrikaans family to spend that amount of time cooking and baking.

 I completed a B.Com Industrial Psychology degree at the (then) Rand Afrikaans University in Johannesburg, convinced that I would enter the field of Psychometrics.